KMaciejewski/dependency-injection/README.md

 # Inversion of Control (IoC)
-Framework is managing the construction of components and placing them in the context, developer is not creating an object because framework is providing an instantiated object.
+Runtime environment (or framework) which inject dependencies.
+Framework is managing the construction of components and placing them in the context, developer is not creating an object because framework is providing an instantiated one.
 * Is a technique to allow dependencies to be injected at runtime.
 * Dependencies are not predetermined.

+# Dependency Inversion vs Dependency Injection
+Dependency Inversion addresses abstraction.
+Dependency Injection refers into the injection of dependencies into a class.

 # Dependency Injection (DI)
 Is a mechanism creating connections between class fields and components in context without creating instances of injected components.